-- Use only bits (sold separately) with 1/4" shank size, that are marked as suitable for the type of material being cut, and are marked with a speed equal or higher than the maximum speed marked on the tool.
-Do not use a bit with a cutting diameter larger than the opening in the base. - Turn Router upside down, open Lock Lever and remove Base.
+1. Use only bits (sold separately) with 1/2" or 1/4" shank size, that are marked as suitable for the type of material being cut, and are marked with a speed equal or higher than the maximum speed marked on the tool.
+Do not use a bit with a cutting diameter larger than the opening in the base.

+2. Unlock the Lock Lever.

-- 3. Press and hold Spindle Lock. - 4.
-Using Large Wrench, turn Collet counterclockwise to loosen, but do not remove. - 5.
-Insert shank end into Collet as far as it will go, then pull up slightly so there is a minimum 1/16" gap at bottom of bit. - 6.
-Secure bit in Collet using either of the following methods: - a.
-Hold Spindle Lock in and tighten Collet Nut with Large Wrench. - Place Small Wrench on Spindle and Large Wrench on Collet Nut, then tighten Collet Nut. - 7.
-Replace Base on Motor and close Lock Lever.
+- 3. Turn Router upside down.
+Rotate Main Housing until Collet is exposed. - Using Small Wrench, hold Spindle in place.
+Using Large Wrench, turn Collet counterclockwise to loosen, but do not remove.

+Note: Insert shank end into Collet as far as it will go, then pull up slightly so there is a minimum 1/16" gap at bottom of bit.

+5. Insert Bit:

+- a.
+1/2" Insert 1/2" Bit into Collet and tighten Collet Nut with Wrenches. - b.
+1/4" Insert 1/4" Adapter into Collet, then insert 1/4" Bit, tighten Collet Nut with Wrenches.